vytautas-dev/vytautas-dev/README.md

 + TypeScript in progress...

 My main interest is React and its connection to full-stack devolopment with MERN technology.
-Anyway, I am open to suggestions and ready to learn about new technologies.
+Anyway, I am open to suggestions and ready to learn new technologies.